quantumcore/paradoxiaRAT/iris/README.md

 - Automatic Random Email and Password generation.
 - Load Email dumps too.
 - Mass Emailer with your Malacious Attachment (no Email dump required, but can be loaded).
-- Random Brute Force Discovery.
+- Password Spraying.
 Get Accounts that use Weak passwords on Instagram.
 - Classic Brute Force on Instagram.

 #### Why only Instagram?